 Physical Appearance of Babaji

 The physical body of the Himalayan Teacher is called the body of eternal youth.
-Thousands of years of earthly life did not affect the appearance of the Indian practitioner – he looked like a twenty-year-old young man.
-The immortal body of the Teacher cannot cast a shadow because it is the source of light; it does not need food, rest, and even air.
+Thousands of years of earthly life did not affect the appearance of the Indian practitioner – he looked like a twenty-year-old man.
+The immortal body of the Teacher cannot cast a shadow because it is the source of light; it does not need food, rest, or even air.

 His description is also found in Yuteshwar Giri’s book The Holy Science.
 There is evidence of his being seen by many people from 1861 to 1935.
 Those who have seen him always stated his age as 25 to 30 years.
 When Yogananda met him, he seemed to be just 19 years old.
-With the help of a painter, Yogananda had also made a portrait of Mahavatar Baba; the same picture is prevalent everywhere.
-Paramhansa Yogananda met Babaji on July 25, 1920; hence this date is celebrated as Babaji’s Memorial Day.
+With the help of a painter, Yogananda also made a portrait of Mahavatar Baba; the same picture is prevalent everywhere.
+Paramhansa Yogananda met Babaji on July 25, 1920; this date is celebrated as Babaji’s Memorial Day.

-On a recent day, Gurunath of Poona has also met Mahavatar Babaji.
+On a recent day, Gurunath of Poona also met Mahavatar Babaji.
 He has also written a book on Babaji titled The Lighting Standing Steel.
 Sri M. V. of South India has also met Mahavatar Babaji many times.
 In 1954, in his ashram at Badrinath, for six months, Babaji initiated the whole 144 Kriyas to one of his great devotees, SAA Ramaiya.

 According to Shri Shailendra Sharma, a realized Kriya yogi whose lineage dates back to Mahavatar Babaji, he met Babaji twice: in 1988 and 1995.
 In 1988, Mahavatar Babaji taught Shailendra special techniques of Kriya Yoga that were not previously known.